goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky
+❌ **Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky

 <br/>